 - “Vitality, in addition to Volume, Velocity, Variety, and Variability.
-Vitality describes a dynamically changing Big Data environments in which analysis and predictive models must continually be updated as changes occur to seize opportunities as they arrive.”
+Vitality describes a dynamically changing Big Data environment in which analysis and predictive models must continually be updated as changes occur to seize opportunities as they arrive.”
 (Dr. Peter Aiken)

 - “A major disruption in the business intelligence and data management landscape, upending fundamental notions about governance and IT delivery.”
 (Forrester)

-- “A driving force behind many ongoing waves of digital transformation, including artificial intelligence, data science and the Internet of Things (IOT).”
+- “A driving force behind many ongoing waves of digital transformation, including artificial intelligence, data science and the Internet of Things (IoT).”
 (Forbes)

 - “A holistic information management strategy that includes and integrates many new types of data and data management alongside traditional data.”
 (Oracle)